Etienne Brienne

 Born in Paris to an affluent family, Brienne excelled at his studies, obtaining a doctorate while still in his early 20s.
 He entered the church and progressed through the ranks, becoming an archbishop in 1763.
 Politically astute and a very efficient administrator, Brienne served in important bureaucratic roles in the church and became known as a reformer.

-In May 1788, Calonne was removed and replaced with Brienne, who attempted to push through a number of reforms not dissimilar to Calonne’s.
+From May 1787, Brienne served as the president of the Assembly of Notables.
+In this role he obstinately resisted the package of reforms put forward by the incumbent minister, Calonne.
+In May 1788 Calonne was removed and replaced with Brienne, who attempted to push through a number of reforms not dissimilar to Calonne’s.
 This led to Brienne’s own sacking from the ministry.

-Brienne became a cardinal in late 1788 and moved to Rome.
-In 1790, he returned to France to swear the oath required by the Civil Constitution of the Clergy, an act that saw him stripped of his cardinalship by the Vatican.
+He became a cardinal in late 1788 and moved to Rome.
+In 1790 he returned to France to swear the oath required by the Civil Constitution of the Clergy, an act that saw him stripped of his cardinalship by the Vatican.
+Brienne later renounced Catholicism altogether but was nevertheless arrested during the Reign of Terror, dying in prison.

-Copyright: The content on this page may not be republished without our express permission.
-For more information on usage, please refer to our Terms of Use.
+Information and resources on this page are © Alpha History 2021.
+Content on this page may not be copied, republished or redistributed without the express permission of Alpha History.
+For more information please refer to our Terms of Use.